How NeuraMetrix TC Works

 We developed NeuraMetrix TC (Typing Cadence) to monitor brain health without any tests or special equipment.
 Installed on a personal computer, it captures typing cadence in milliseconds, allowing the detection of subtle changes in cognitive and motor function and calculation of a digital bio-marker.
 NeuraMetrix TC measures the "inconsistency" in typing cadence, a potential indication of onset and progression of neurodegenerative diseases, by measuring and analyzing more than 2,000 variables.

-Typing cadence is one of the strongest habits we have, effectively hardwired in our brains.
+Typing cadence is likely the strongest habits we have, effectively hardwired in our brains.
 When a disease or disorder attacks the brain, the hardwiring begins to break down slowly and in very small increments.
 Our technology can pick up very small changes in typing cadence – a change of 1/100 of a second can be statistically significant.
-Thus, we can detect changes in the brain long before the person would notice any adverse effects.
+Thus, NeuraMetrix can detect very early changes in cognitive and motor function and measure decline/progress over time long before the person would notice any deterioration.

 NeuraMetrix TC is sensitive enough to detect very early changes in cognitive and motor function and measure decline/progress over time.
 It is passive, independent of language, culture and education and does not require tests, sensors, gross motor skills or physician interaction.